 Skip to Content

 Thankfully, in recent years, I have been able to revive my childhood passions.
-I am primarily a fabric artist, but I also create acrylic paintings and mixed-media collage.
+Today I am both a fabric artist and abstract acrylic painter.

-This is my 5th year on the Art Trail.
-I am a member The State of the Art Gallery, The Quilt Divas, The Finger Lakes Fiber Artists, and Studio Art Quilt Associates (SAQA) and my work has been displayed in local and regional venues and shows.
-Regardless of the medium – fiber, acrylics, or collage – my goal is to generate the same childhood excitement and sense of wonder that came from opening a new box of crayons.
+This is my 7th year on the Art Trail.
+I am a member The State of the Art Gallery, The Quilt Divas, Contemporary Artists of Southern Arizona (CASA) and the Southern Arizona Arts Guild (SAAG).
+My work has been displayed in local and regional venues and shows, as well as in the southwest.
+Regardless of medium, my goal is to generate the same childhood excitement that came from opening a new box of crayons.

 My home-based studio is surrounded by beautiful woods and is located in Danby, one mile off of 96B.